 It’s also known as permission marketing because implicit permission is given to the business to market to the consumer.
 If I search for ‘plastic surgeon near me’, I am giving you permission to market to me via a search engine.

 What you’re saying is, “Okay, I’m looking for these services, tell me about yourself.”
 That can come in the form of email newsletters, search engine marketing, or social media marketing, which falls under the broader category of content marketing.

 Let’s look at each one individually.
 Search engine marketing is the umbrella under which pay-per-click advertising falls and search engine optimization, which is largely what we do.

 2. Email Marketing

-The first step in proper email marketing is creating an email list.
-There are those who still purchase email lists of prospective clients and email them ‘cold’, but this is a less effective technique and really belongs in the category of ‘outbound marketing’.
+The first step in a proper email marketing strategy is creating an email list.
+There are those who still purchase email lists of potential patients and email them ‘cold’, but this is a less effective technique and really belongs in the category of ‘outbound marketing’.

 – Opt-In form on your website

 – Email collection in your plastic surgery practice